MB Patriots: Joan Delehanty

 She was a teacher who was popular with the kids, trusted by the parents, and respected by her colleagues.
 That’s no small accomplishment.
 Joan Delehanty was a highly-capable educator who everyone in the local community could always trust to do the right thing.

 Thankfully, she did it all at the Monmouth Beach School and for 30 years.
 The town is a better place for her service.
 I was one of her history students in the early 1970s.
 It was there she first lite the way for me — teaching a love and respect for history.

-Very few teachers I subsequently came across in my academic career could serve up history more ably than could “Mrs. D.” Her talent for bringing subjects to life was impossible to resist.
+Very few teachers I subsequently came across in my academic career could serve up history more ably than could “Mrs. D.” Her talent for bringing subject matter to life was impossible to resist.
 She was a true inspiration.

 A teacher who loved to travel, she circled the globe always gaining knowledge to pass on to her students.
 One amazing achievement she told me about was her traveling up the world’s three longest rivers — the Nile, Amazon, and Mississippi.

 She was also very active in the whole MB community — serving on the town’s planning/zoning board and school board and as a volunteer at the cultural center.

 When Mrs. D retired in 1998 (she began her MB education career in Sept.
 1968 making $3,000 per year), she was teaching history (they call it “social studies” now) to 7th and 8th graders.
 She and her husband, Michael, lived on Riverdale Avenue where they raised five children.